OfficeDev/office-scripts-docs/docs/develop/pivottables.md

 #### Summarize by

-The default summarization of a data hierarchy field is as a sum. `DataPivotHierarchy.setSummarizeBy` lets you combine the data for each row or column in a different way. [`AggregationFunction`] lists the all the available options.
+The default summarization of a data hierarchy field is as a sum. `DataPivotHierarchy.setSummarizeBy` lets you combine the data for each row or column in a different way. [`AggregationFunction`](/javascript/api/office-scripts/excelscript/excelscript.aggregationfunction) lists the all the available options.

-The following code snippet changes the "Crates Sold Wholesale" to show each item's standard deviation, instead of the sum.
+The following code snippet changes "Crates Sold Wholesale" to show each item's standard deviation, instead of the sum.

 ```typescript
   const wholesaleSales = farmPivot.getDataHierarchy("Sum of Crates Sold Wholesale");